 It must be emphasised, however, that the letters in this collection were not only written by Humphry Repton, for commencing in June 1805 there are letters, or postscripts, from all of his immediate family.
 Humphry and his wife Mary, together with their two daughters, Mary and Elizabeth, lived at Hare Street (Essex); three sons, Humphry, Edward and George, lived away from home, generally in London; William lived in Aylsham with his aunt Dorothy Adey née Repton, and her husband John, whose legal practice William eventually took over; the eldest son, John, seems to have lived at Hare Street but stayed frequently at Aylsham.
 The letters reveal a close-knit family concerned about each other’s well-being and gossiping about friends and acquaintances in Norfolk and Essex, such that they disclose much about local society in and around Aylsham and Hare Street.
 Generally the letters are affectionate and convey strong familial ties, the latter particularly obvious in times of crisis, for example, in bereavement and when Edward’s impending marriage apparently threatened to divide the family.
 Furthermore the family are well-informed about national and international events and their letters often convey the latest news.

 There are also a number of business letters addressed to William, together with his draft replies to various clients and acquaintances, mostly in Norfolk: these shine a valuable light on the work of an early nineteenth-century country attorney.

-Humphry Repton and his family: Correspondence, 1805-1816 is edited by Dr Heather Falvey (published 1st October 2020) and is available from the Norfolk Record Society.
+Humphry Repton and his family: Correspondence, 1805-1816 is edited by Dr Heather Falvey, and published by the society on 1st October 2020.

 This blog post was written by Heather Falvey